HaSharon Junction

 The HaSharon Junction (צומת השרון), commonly known as Beit Lid Junction (צומת בית ליד), is a key road junction in the Sharon region of Israel.
 It intersects Highway 4 and Highway 57.
 The junction serves as a large transportation hub for dozens of Egged and Kavim buses.

 On the southwest corner of the junction is Ashmoret Prison, a civilian jail.

-The junction was the scene of the Beit Lid suicide bombing, a 1995 attack by Palestinian Islamic Jihad.

 It is planned that in the future, a large interchange will replace the current intersection.
 It will be located slightly north of the existing junction, along a new alignment of Highway 57, which will be shifted to the north.

+History

+In 1995, the Beit Lid suicide bombing attack by the Palestinian Islamic Jihad killed 22 people.

+In September 2001, Hamas exploded a suicide car bomb at the junction, injuring 12.

+In 2025, eight soldiers were injured in a car ramming attack at the junction.

 Buses

 The following buses stop at the Beit Lid Junction.
 The junction itself does not have routes using it as a starting or ending station.